 That is why the quantum theory of measurement can be thought of as nothing less than a ‘theory of common sense’.
 Decoherence theory explains where common sense comes from – namely, out of principles that seem very far from common-sensical.
 The challenge is then on all of us to reconcile our instinctive common sense with its quantum origins.
 But we no longer have to regard the two as being in conflict, since they are not only consistent but inextricably linked.

 We can seek solace in the knowledge that the conflict between classical and quantum is not in the physics.
-It’s just in our minds.Make a donation
+It’s just in our minds.Support Aeon: make a one-off donation